Cortrah/Discourse-Notes/part_six_aceptance_tests.md

       });
     });

 I tried to write the test in a way that is clear, but it might be a little confusing if you've never written an acceptance test before.
-I highly recommend that you read the ember docs13 on acceptance testing as they have a lot of great information.
+I highly recommend that you read the ember docs on acceptance testing as they have a lot of great information.

 The first line of importance is visit("/admin/plugins/purple-tentacle");.
 This tells our test to navigate to that URL in our application.
 That URL was the one that displays the tentacle.